MEGA MAN BATTLE CHIP CHALLENGE

 In this game, battles are fought in rounds, using a turn-based system similar to many RPGs.
 Your Navi basically fights for you, and you do not get to directly choose the Navi’s actions (in fact, you don’t get to directly control much of anything in this game).
 However, you influence the battle based on how you set up your Program Deck.

 The manual is more confusing than helpful.
 So, as usual, the easiest way to learn the battle system is to just try it.
 For your first battle, enter the tournament (you have to do one of the tournaments first before you can go anywhere else) and choose the Novice class (the one that costs 0 Zenny).
 There is no risk of losing anything if you don’t win, and really, the battles are easy enough here that it’s difficult not to win.
 Pay attention to what goes on and you should get a feel for the battle system by the end of the three battles.
-After this, the free battle arena will open—go there and just fight people over and over (or play through the Novice tournament several times) until you have enough money to buy some more chips (buy them in bulk for the best value).
+After this, the open battle arena will become available—go there and just fight people over and over (or play through the Novice tournament several times) until you have enough money to buy some more chips.
 This will get you started.

 Winning battles involves some strategy, but largely it’s a matter of luck.
 Keep in mind that your opponent can dodge attacks, which means that even if you get a good draw of chips, a bad string of luck may well make them useless.